pivotal/docs-tap/tap-gui/tls/enable-tls-existing-cert.hbs.md

 # Configure a TLS certificate by using an existing certificate

-This topic tells you how to use the certificate information from your external certificate authority to encrypt inbound traffic to Tanzu Developer Portal (commonly called TAP GUI).
+This topic tells you how to use the certificate information from your external certificate authority to encrypt inbound traffic to Tanzu Developer Portal (formerly called Tanzu Application Platform GUI).

 ## <a id="prereqs"></a> Prerequisites